Skip to main content Skip to navigation

 Stewardship

-Stewardship is to care for what has been entrusted to us, starting with ourselves, our gifts and our needs.
+Stewardship is to care for what has been entrusted to us, starting with ourselves, our gifts, and our needs.
 Pursuing higher education is one of the ways in which students can develop their talents and realize their potential.
 For students to be successful, they must be able to care for and develop their selves and balance their mental, emotional, physical and spiritual health.
-Stewardship of self, radiates out to other areas of our lives to embody stewardship of our natural world and of human, cultural, and community resources.
+Stewardship of self radiates out to other areas of our lives to embody stewardship of our natural world and of human, cultural, and community resources.

 Guardianship

 Guardianship is not only the care of resources, but the protection of resources.
 Most important for Nation Building is guardianship of sovereignty.
 Inherent sovereignty is the basis for our self-governance as tribal Nations.
-Embracing the concept of guardianship encompasses our responsibility to protect our traditional and emerging ways of life, our lands, our natural and cultural resources, our languages, our elders and our children, for those present and for those yet to be born.
+Embracing the concept of guardianship encompasses our responsibility to protect our traditional and emerging ways of life, our lands, our natural and cultural resources, our languages, our elders, our children, and for those present and for those yet to be born.

 Questions?

-Questions?
 Contact:

 Native American Student Services